Regularity theory and geometry of unbalanced optimal transport: Regularity of unbalanced optimal transport

+By compactness, we infer that there exists a constant $L>0$, depending only on $\tilde L$ and not on $z_1$, such that $z_1|_{\spt\rho_1}$ is $L$-Lipschitz.
+By a symmetric argument, $z_0|_{\spt\rho_0}$ is $L$-Lipschitz.
 Therefore $\mathcal{E}$ is not empty, equibounded and equi-Lipschitz.
-As a consequence, existence of an optimal pair $(z_0,z_1)$ for \eqref{EqDualUOTProblem} with the required properties is obtained with a standard argument based on Ascoli--Arzel\`a theorem for compactness and dominated convergence theorem for the convergence of the functional $\mathcal{S}$. \end{proof}
+As a consequence, the existence of an optimal pair $(z_0,z_1)$ for \eqref{EqDualUOTProblem} with the required properties is obtained with a standard argument based on Ascoli--Arzel\`a theorem for compactness and dominated convergence theorem for the convergence of the functional $\mathcal{T}$. \end{proof}

 As concerns uniqueness, an obvious sufficient condition is given by the following statement. \begin{proposition} If $\FF_0^*$ and $\FF_1^*$ are strictly convex, the optimal pair $(z_0,z_1)$ is unique $\rho_0$ and $\rho_1$ a.e. \end{proposition}